KateEstabrook/Ticket_to_Ride/README.md

 2. Instruction Menu: Review game rules or click "Exit" if familiar
 3. Destination Cards: Select your initial destination tickets

+You will start with 4 random train cards and 45 train pieces.

 ### Gameplay
 One each turn, choose **ONE** of these actions:
 1. Draw Train Cards